Do not worry about tomorrow for tomorrow will

 I crossed over the I-35/94 interchange and pulled my car into a parking lot that sat behind a hardware store.
 I liked this parking spot for I could hit three different apartments within a couple blocks.

 Today, I only had two and I was happy I didn’t have to deliver to Steve at The Coyle.
 He was a large man and perhaps unable to walk down the flight of stairs to let me in.
 Also, he couldn’t buzz me in from his room.
 Instead, he would walk to the balcony and fling his wallet with the key card at me.

 I was glad that I didn’t have to catch a flying wallet and I was happy that my next two stops were my favorite.

 I always liked delivering to Irv.
 He promptly answered my ring and quickly buzzed me into the building.
 He was cheerful and always greeted me with a Howdy-Do!
-Delivering to Irv had never a problem, except for today.
+Delivering to Irv was never a problem, except for today.

 Six squad cars surrounded the front of the building, but I didn’t see any police officers, which indicated the situation was not secure.
 I thought it best to come back.

 I headed down the street to Lydia House, which is a text book example how every delivery should go.
 When I reached the front of the building, the doors automatically opened for the person at the front desk saw me approach.
 I then crossed the small lobby with a “Good Morning!”